Stroke Center Quality & Safety

 We believe you should have this information to help you make informed decisions about where to seek care.

-Sharing information about the quality of care we provide and looking at lessons learned is an important part of developing a team focus on patient safety.
+Sharing information about the quality of care we provide and looking at lessons learned is an important part of developing a team focused on patient safety.

 Initial Treatment After Stroke